Facts (Tom MacDonald song): Composition and lyrics

-"Facts" is a trap song, described by critics as "MAGA rap".
+"Facts" is a trap song described by critics as "MAGA rap".
 Its title is a reference to Shapiro's catchphrase, "Facts don't care about your feelings".
-On it, MacDonald raps from a conservative, anti-"woke" perspective, criticizing gender pronouns, the LGBTQ community, gun control, abortion rights, gender, opponents of white pride, the slogan "defund the police", and the Black Lives Matter movement.

-In his verse, Shapiro raps about "woke Karens" in his comment sections, the rapper Lizzo, his yarmulke, and his viral "WAP" video, and claims that rap listeners waste money on strippers and will end up in jail.
-He ends his verse by stating he "just did this for fun", telling actual rapper Nicki Minaj to "take notes", and gives a call to action for listeners to download the song and get MacDonald and Shapiro a number one placement on a Billboard chart.
+Lyrically, MacDonald raps from a conservative, anti-"woke" perspective, criticizing gender pronouns, the LGBTQ community, gun control, abortion rights, gender, opponents of white pride, the slogan "defund the police", and the Black Lives Matter movement.
+In Shapiro's verse, he references "woke Karens" in his comment sections, the rapper Lizzo, his yarmulke, and his viral "WAP" video, and claims that rap listeners waste money on strippers and will end up in jail.
+He ends his verse by stating he "just did this for fun", telling rapper Nicki Minaj to "take notes", and giving a call to action for listeners to download the song and get MacDonald and Shapiro a number one placement on a Billboard chart.
 In the song's chorus, MacDonald raps, "I don't care if I offend you/I ask myself 'What would Ben do?.
-MacDonald stated that the song "encourage[d] high moral standard" and was intended as "a legendary troll on the music industry".
+Upon its release, he stated that the song "encourage[d] high moral standards" and was intended as "a legendary troll on the music industry".